mbj4668/erl.mk/README.md

 # Makefile for erlang applications

-A simpler, smaller and less capable alternative to erlang.mk, that doesn't mess with file modifaction times.
+A simpler, smaller and less capable alternative to erlang.mk, that doesn't mess with file modification times.

 The idea is the same as erlang.mk, i.e., include `erl.mk` in your `Makefile` in the top directory of an erlang application, possibly